CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 The color near the edge of the screen has now been boosted to more closely match human color perception, and now those areas are now all clearly illuminated by a mix of global illumination and the far away light source.
 However, without the Reinhard operator, the tip of the teardrop is still to bright.
+Gamma correction is implemented by taking the final color and taking it to the power of 1 / 2.2.

 Finally, combining both operations together yields:

 ![](img/renders/diffuse.PNG)

 This render has been properly tone mapped and gamma corrected, and now looks more cohesive, natural, and follows physically-based rendering principles.
+See the links in the references for more detail in how these operations work.

 ### OBJ Loading with TinyOBJ